Focus Question: What are the difficulties with indefinite subject-verb agreement?

 Tell students that today they will learn about subject-verb agreement using indefinite pronouns, which is why it is important to know which pronouns are singular and which are plural.

 Review the rule for subject-verb agreement: Subjects and verbs must agree with one another in number (singular or plural).
 If a subject is singular, its verb must also be singular, and if a subject is plural, its verb must also be plural.
 Ask students to give some examples of sentences with a singular subject and verb.
 Then ask for examples of sentences with plural subjects and verbs.
-Record student examples on the overhead transparency.
-Ask students to identify the subject and the verb in each sentence.
+Record the examples for the class.
+Ask students to identify the subject and the verb in each sentence, and then point out that they agree in number.

 Singular: The dog runs outside.